bespinian/blog/content/posts/vault-migration/index.md

 1. **Provision the new Vault cluster**: Set up a fresh Vault instance on the target AKS cluster with the same configuration as the existing one.
-2. **Configure networking and authentication**: Ensure that the new instance has the necessary access permissions and that external clients can connect post-migration.
+2. **Configure networking and authentication**: Ensure that the new instance has the necessary access permissions and that external clients will be able to connect post-migration.
 3. **Test the migration in a staging environment**: Migrate a test Vault instance within a lower environment to verify the process.